 There is always something new and different at the Half Century show.
 Every time I go I see something I never saw before at the show.
 You would think there would come a time that that wasn’t true, but so far it is not the case!

-Also, golf carts are going fast as well. .
-Call 866-275-2742 to reserve a golf cart.
+Also, golf carts are going fast as well, call 866-275-2742 to reserve a golf cart.
 Yes, you can bring your own tractor, golf cart, tractor etc. just know there is a $30.00 fee (good for all days of the show) in addition to the admission fee.
-The cost to attend the show is $15.00 for adults per day, or $30.00 for a four-day pass.
+At the volunteer The cost to attend the show is $15.00 for adults per day, or $30.00 for a four-day pass.
 If kids or grandkids are coming along, there is a minimum age of 16 allowed to drive both golf carts and equipment on the grounds.